Mac Gargan: As Venom

 With the Venom symbiote, Mac Gargan retains his superhuman abilities, some of which have increased substantially beyond the original levels.
 The costume can even emulate the tail of Gargan's Scorpion costume.
 It can also be used as a fifth limb.
 As Venom, Gargan has gained the ability to shoot webbing and climb walls like Spider-Man, and can disguise himself as other people or blend in with his background.
 He is undetectable by Spider-Man's "spider-sense".
 His skill as a hand-to-hand combatant has increased due to the influence of the alien symbiote, which has superior instincts and fighting experience.
 The costume can also heal grave injuries suffered by the host with incredible speed.
 Mac (as Venom) has claws on his fingers which can be used as weapons to slash his foes.
 He can also create tendrils to incapacitate his enemies.

-When injured or enraged, Venom now has the ability to increase its mass and physical strength in order to meet whatever threat it is facing with equal force, an ability inconsistently hinted in the past, such as when Venom battled the Juggernaut.
+When injured or enraged, Venom now has the ability to increase its mass and physical strength to meet whatever threat it is facing with equal force, an ability inconsistently hinted in the past, such as when Venom battled the Juggernaut.
 During these times it is not clear that Gargan has any control over the symbiote, for had it not been for the technology restraining Venom, he would have eaten Jack Flag.
 Also, during a battle with the Steel Spider, Gargan attacks innocent bystanders.

 As Spider-Man

 A special "medication" provided by Norman Osborn allowed Venom to assume a smaller, more human-looking form similar to when Spider-Man had control of the symbiote.
 From this form, he is able to switch back to his larger, more feral form whenever he pleases.
-As Spider-Man, Mac seems to be even more agile than when he was as Venom.
+As Spider-Man, Mac is even more agile than when he was as Venom.
 He also still has all of Venom's powers, minus the claws, tongue, and teeth, which he can regrow at will.
 His "medication" has also been shown to decrease his will to fight, making him more sympathetic.

 Return as Scorpion

-After Smythe breaks him out of the Raft, Gargan is fitted with a new Scorpion suit.
+After Alistair Smythe breaks him out of the Raft, Gargan is fitted with a new Scorpion suit.
 The suit is larger than its predecessor, and cybernetically wired into Gargan, making him a cyborg.
 It is equipped with a more powerful tail, mechanical pincers, and is bulletproof.
 Smythe also altered Gargan's biology, giving him a "scorpion-sense" to match Spider-Man's spider-sense.
 The suit is also very tough, allowing Gargan to withstand a fall at terminal speed.
 The armor leaves Mac's jaw unprotected, which Doctor Octopus in Spider-Man's body exploited to punch his jaw clean off.
-Following his employment by Alchemax, he has gained a new jaw to replace the jaw he lost.
+Following his employment by Alchemax, he has gained a new jaw to replace the one he lost.